Finding Rumor Sources on Random Trees: Main Results

-\subsection{Locally tree-like graphs: discussion}
+\subsection{Locally Tree-Like Graphs: Discussion}

-The results of the paper stated are primarily for all sorts of tree structured graphs.
-On one hand, they are specialized.
-On the other hand, they do serve as local approximations for a variety of sparse random graph models.
+The results of the paper are primarily for tree structured graphs.
+On one hand, these are specialized graphs.
+On the other hand, they serve as local approximations for a variety of sparse random graph models.
 As discussed earlier, for a random $d$-regular graph over $m$ nodes, a randomly chosen node's local neighborhood (say up to distance $o(\log m)$) is a tree with high probability.
-Similarly, consider an Erdos-Renyi graph over $m$ nodes with each edge being present with probability $p=c/m$ independently for any $c > 0$ ($c > 1$ is an interesting regime due to existence the of a giant component).
-Then again, a randomly chosen node's local neighborhood (up to distance $o(\log m)$) is a tree and distributionally equivalent (in the large $m$ limit) to a random tree with Poisson degree distribution.
+Similarly, consider an Erdos-Renyi graph over $m$ nodes with each edge being present with probability $p=c/m$ independently for any $c > 0$ ($c > 1$ is an interesting regime due to the existence the of a giant component).
+A randomly chosen node's local neighborhood (up to distance $o(\log m)$) is a tree and distributionally equivalent (in the large $m$ limit) to a random tree with Poisson degree distribution.

 Given such `locally tree-like' structural properties, if a rumor spreads on a random $d$-regular graph or sparse Erdos-Renyi graph for time $o(\log m)$ starting from a random node, then rumor centrality can detect the source with guarantees given by Theorems \ref{thm:regTree} and \ref{thm:randtree}.
-Thus, effectively though the results of this paper are for tree structured graphs, they do have meaningful implications for tree-like sparse graphs.
+Thus, although the results of this paper are for tree structured graphs, they do have meaningful implications for tree-like sparse graphs.